Fatal shooting in Inez under investigation

 Authorities say they are investigating the death of a 24-year-old man who died after a shooting in Inez.

-“It looks like self-defense or defense of a third party,” said Chief Deputy Roy Boyd, adding, “It’s kind of a complex twist of events.”
+“It looks like self-defense or defense of a third party,” said Victoria County Sheriff's Office Chief Deputy Roy Boyd, adding, “It’s kind of a complex twist of events.”

 Relatives of the deceased were present and witnessed the fatal shooting, which occurred in the 400 block of Live Oak Drive, Boyd said, but no arrests have been made or charges filed.